preciofishbone/OmniaDocsG2/pages/edit-page-navigation/index.rst

 Create Link
 ****************
-Using this option you can add a link to the navigation, to anything you can reach with link.
+Using this option you can add a link to the navigation, to anything you can reach with a link.

 1. Select the page the link will be placed under (in the navigation).
 2. Open the menu and select "Create link".